MicrosoftDocs/windows-ai-docs/docs/models.md

 ---
-title: Get started using local Machine Learning models in your Windows app
+title: Use Machine Learning models in your Windows app
-description: TODO Description needed. ms.author: mattwoj
+description: Learn more about using Machine Learning models in your Windows app. ms.author: mattwoj
 author: mattwojo
 ms.reviewer: mbattist